Hindu History

 Lodi Dynasty (1451-1526 A.D.)

 The condition for all non-Muslims in India at this time was pathetic.
 Spreading Islam was one of the main aims of the emperors of all these dynasties.
 Many beautiful Hindu temples were desecrated and destroyed during this timeframe.
-All the non-Muslims had to pay Jezia and were not given high positions in the government service.
-They were regarded as Zimmi or second class citizens.
+All the non-Muslims had to pay Jizya and were not given high positions in the government service.
+They were regarded as Zimmi or second-class citizens.
 No wonder Hinduism deteriorated during this time.
-The conditions of women worsened during this time.
+The conditions for women worsened during this time.
 Rajput women burnt themselves in ‘Jauhar’ when their husbands were defeated.
 Many Hindu women were raped and the women were very insecure.
 Evil practices like infanticide and child marriages prevailed during this time.

 Invasion of Babar:

-In 1526, Babar defeated Ibrahim Lodi in the first battle of Panipat because of his advanced warfare techniques and assistance from rebellions against Delhi Sultanate.
-After that, he defeated united front of Rajput chiefs led by Rana Sangram in the battle of Kanwah in 1527.
-Then, he attacked the Afghan forces of Doab and established his kingdom from the foot of Himalayas to Gwalior in the South.
+In 1526, Babar defeated Ibrahim Lodi in the first battle of Panipat because of his advanced warfare techniques and assistance from rebellions against the Delhi Sultanate.
+After that, he defeated the united front of Rajput chiefs led by Rana Sangram in the battle of Kanwah in 1527.
+Then, he attacked the Afghan forces of Doab and established his kingdom from the foot of the Himalayas to Gwalior in the South.
 He died in 1530 after a short illness.
-He was succeeded by Humayun who became the king of Delhi.
-Sher Khan defeated Humayun at Kanoj and became the king of Delhi Sultanate in 1540.
+He was succeeded by Humayun, who became the king of Delhi.
+Sher Khan defeated Humayun at Kanoj and became the king of the Delhi Sultanate in 1540.
 After that, he wandered over many places and got married to Hamida Banu Begum.
 In 1542, Akbar was born.
-He was given shelter by the Shah of Iran.
+The Shah of Iran sheltered him.

 Sur Dynasty:

-Sher Khan established the Sur dynasty but could not enjoy it as he died in an accidental explosion of a shell after five years but he established a vast empire over the whole of North India except Kashmir, Gujarat, and Assam.
+Sher Khan established the Sur dynasty, but could not enjoy it as he died in an accidental explosion of a shell after five years.
+But he established a vast empire over the entire North India except Kashmir, Gujarat, and Assam.

 Vijayanagar Empire:

-The empire of Vijayanagar is considered to be one of the biggest Hindu kingdoms in the past.
+The empire of Vijayanagar is considered one of the most significant Hindu kingdoms in the past.
 It is still remembered for its glorious contribution to Hinduism.
 The emperors built many beautiful temples of Hindu deities and saints.
-Some of them were Vitthalswamy temple, Hazar Ramaswamy, Krishnaswamy, Bhuvaneshwari, Achutraya, etc. The art and paintings also flourished during this period.
+Some were Vitthalswamy temple, Hazar Ramaswamy, Krishnaswamy, Bhuvaneshwari, Achutraya, etc. The art and paintings also flourished during this period.
 Krishna Devraya and Ramraya were famous kings of the Vijayanagar Empire.
 The empire was at its peak during the reign of Krishna Devraya.
 Entire South India was under his rule at that time.

-The Vijayanagar Empire was ruled by many dynasties.
+Many dynasties ruled the Vijayanagar Empire.
 Hampi was the capital city of the empire.
-Harihara I and Bukka of the Sangama dynasty are considered as the founder of Vijayanagar Empire.
+Harihara I and Bukka of the Sangama dynasty are considered the founders of the Vijayanagar Empire.
 The Vijayanagar Hindu Kingdom was founded by Harihara and Bukka in 1336.

 I. Sangama Dynasty: